bvschaik/julius/RUNNING.md

 ## Vita

 1. Ensure you have a jailbroken Vita.
 Detailed jailbreaking instructions can be found on [vita.hacks.guide](https://vita.hacks.guide).
-1. Install the Julius vpk file using Vitashell, like any other homebrew.
+1. Install the `julius.vpk` file using Vitashell, like any other homebrew.
 1. Copy all the files from a Caesar 3 install into a folder `ux0:/data/julius/`, so that you have the file `ux0:/data/julius/c3.eng` and more in your folder.

 ### Controls